jordibernandi/master_thesis_MMDS/yt-video-webapp/README.md

 docker compose up --build
 ```

 Wait for the containers to start running.
+Open a new terminal inside **yt-video-webapp** folder, and run the codes below.

 ```bash
 # Step 2.2: Create the database inside the running PostgreSQL container